What is leprosy disease?

 Leprosy Causes

-Mycobacterium leprae is a type of slow-growing bacteria that causes leprosy (Mycobacterium leprae).
-When a person with leprosy coughs or sneezes, it may cause the spread of the germs carrying bacteria.
+Leprosy is caused by Mycobacterium leprae, a slow-growing pathogen.
+Leprosy is also known as Hansen’s disease, named after the scientist who discovered M. Leprae in 1873.
+Sneezing and coughing by an infected person can also be a cause of the spread of leprosy.
 Leprosy is spread by close personal contact with an affected person.
 It cannot be passed on through innocuous interactions such as handshakes, hugs, or sitting next to an infected person on a bus or at a table while eating.

 Leprosy Symptoms